Care and support for children and young people

 We offer a family-centred, needs-led approach to care, ensuring all of the needs of the children and young people we care for are met - whether psychological, physical, emotional, social or spiritual.

-Care delivery can take place in a variety of settings, including at home and in the hospice.
 Care and support is provided by qualified nurses, clinical nurse specialists, counsellors, care assistants, play specialists, music therapists, art therapists, physiotherapists, occupational therapists, a family therapist, spiritual care advisors, chaplains, chefs and housekeeping staff, and a consultant nurse.

 Our care and support

 The overall aim is to provide holistic symptom management, care and support for those who are nearing end of life.
 Care by EACH staff may be provided in the family home, in the hospice or at hospital, depending on the child and family's preference.

 If you're caring for a child or young person with a life-threatening illness, often for 24 hours a day, seven days a week, you can feel like a huge strain has been placed on your family life.
 We hear families telling us that their lives are governed by the timetable of nursing and medical needs.

 We support families through their transition from child to adult services.